Twenty-Ninth Sunday in Ordinary Time

-Jesus proposes a view that differs a bit from that of Madison Avenue and Wall Street.
+Jesus proposes another view than that of Madison Avenue and Wall Street.
 Courage is service to others, even – or especially – when we might lose something in the process.
 We can all think of movies or television shows where one of the ‘cool’ kids befriends one of the ‘nerds’ and loses her or his status among the elite of their school.
 And, of course, it all works out well in the end for the gutsy teen because that’s how these things are supposed to end.

 But Jesus never proposes that this will be the conclusion of serving and reaching out to the marginalized.